James Comey

-President Donald Trump fired Comey on May 9, 2017.
-Statements from Trump and the White House suggested that Comey had been fired to ease the "pressure" Trump was under due to the Russia investigation.
-Later that month, Comey arranged for a friend to leak to the press a memo he had written after a February 14, 2017, private meeting with the president.
-It said Trump had asked him to end the FBI's investigation into Michael Flynn, the former national security advisor.
-The dismissal, various memos detailing meetings with Trump, and Comey's subsequent Congressional testimony in June that same year were interpreted by some commentators as evidence of obstruction of justice by the president and became part of the Mueller investigation.
-Inspector General Horowitz found that Comey violated FBI policy regarding the memos; however, it was added that there's "no evidence that Comey or his attorneys released any of the classified information contained in any of the memos to members of the media."
-The Department of Justice declined to prosecute Comey.
-In August 2019, the Office of the Inspector General found Comey's retention, handling and dissemination of the memos violated DOJ policies, FBI policies, and his FBI employment agreement.
-In December 2019, Horowitz released a report finding no political bias against Trump by Comey or other FBI officials.
+On May 9, 2017, Comey was fired by Donald Trump upon recommendation of the Department of Justice, which stated that Comey had mishandled the Clinton email investigation.
+Statements from Trump and the White House suggested that Comey had also been fired to ease the "pressure" Trump was under due to the Mueller investigation.
+Later that month, Comey allegedly arranged for a friend to leak to the press a memo he had written after a private meeting with the president; Comey denies wrongdoing.
+The memo said Trump had asked him to end the FBI's investigation into Michael Flynn, the former national security advisor.
+The dismissal, various memos detailing meetings with Trump, and Comey's subsequent Congressional testimony in June that same year were interpreted by some commentators as evidence of obstruction of justice on Trump's part and became part of the Mueller investigation.
+Horowitz found that Comey violated FBI policy with the leaked memos but saw no evidence he or his lawyers shared classified information, so the Department of Justice declined to prosecute him.
+In August 2019, the Office of the Inspector General found Comey's retention, handling, and dissemination of the memos violated DOJ policies, FBI policies, and his FBI employment agreement.
+In December 2019, Horowitz released a report finding no political bias against Trump by Comey or other FBI officials in their Russia probe, although other DOJ officials criticized that conclusion.

+In September 2025, Comey was indicted by a federal grand jury on one charge of making false statements and one charge of obstruction.
+He pleaded not guilty.

 Early life

-Comey was born in Yonkers, New York, to parents Joan Marie Comey (née Herald) and J. Brien Comey.
+Comey was born in Yonkers, New York, on December 14, 1960, to parents Joan Marie and J. Brien Comey.
 His grandfather, William J. Comey, was an officer and later commissioner of the Yonkers Police Department.
 The family moved to Allendale, New Jersey, in the early 1970s.
 His father worked in corporate real estate and his mother was a computer consultant and homemaker.
 Comey is of Irish heritage.
 He attended Northern Highlands Regional High School in Allendale.
-In 1977 he and his brother were victims of a home invasion by a criminal called "The Ramsey Rapist".
+In 1977, he and his brother were victims of a home invasion by a criminal called "The Ramsey Rapist".
 Comey graduated with honors from the College of William and Mary in 1982, majoring in chemistry and religion.
-In his senior thesis Comey analyzed the theologian Reinhold Niebuhr and the televangelist Jerry Falwell, emphasizing their common belief in public action.
-He received his Juris Doctor (J.D.) from the University of Chicago Law School in 1985.
+In his senior thesis, Comey analyzed the theologian Reinhold Niebuhr and the televangelist Jerry Falwell, emphasizing their common belief in public action.
+He received his J.D. degree from the University of Chicago Law School in 1985.

 Early career (1985–1993)

-After law school, Comey was a law clerk for then-United States district judge John M. Walker Jr. in Manhattan.
-Then, he was an associate for Gibson, Dunn & Crutcher in their New York office.
+After law school, Comey worked as a law clerk for then-United States district judge John M. Walker Jr. in Manhattan.
+Then, he worked as an associate for Gibson, Dunn & Crutcher in their New York office.
 He joined the U.S. Attorney's Office for the Southern District of New York, where he worked from 1987 to 1993.
 While there, he was Deputy Chief of the Criminal Division and helped prosecute the Gambino crime family.